The Element of Freedom: Release and promotion

-On September 14, 2009, the day after the 2009 MTV Video Music Awards, Keys posted the audio to the album's lead single "Doesn't Mean Anything" on her YouTube channel.
-The song was released via iTunes Store on September 22.
+On September 14, 2009, the day after the 2009 MTV Video Music Awards, Keys posted the audio to the album's lead single on her YouTube channel.
 In October, she performed the song on Live with Regis and Kelly.
 On October 21, Keys held "The Element of Freedom Lecture & Performance Series" at the New York University, free for students at the Tisch School of the Arts.
 Among the songs she performed included the then-new "Try Sleeping with a Broken Heart".
 The song, produced by Keys and Jeff Bhasker, was released as the second single from the album.
 The music video premiered on November 16.
 Keys performed a medley of "Empire State of Mind", "Doesn't Mean Anything" and "No One" on the sixth season of The X Factor on November 29.
 Keys performed a benefit concert at the Nokia Theater in New York City on December 1, where all the proceeds went to the Keep a Child Alive program.
 The concert—held on World AIDS Day—was streamed live via YouTube.
 As part of the promotional drive for the album, she performed at the Cayman Islands Jazz Festival on December 5, the final night of the three-day festival which would be broadcast on BET.
 The Element of Freedom was originally scheduled to be released that day, to correspond with World AIDS Day, but was pushed back to December 15 for additional recording.
 According to the senior vice president of urban marketing for J Records, Keys "had a couple of more things in the oven and she wants this to be right [...]
 So we gave her the additional time she needed."
 Keys pointed out that she felt the album was being rushed for no reason.
 In an interview with Scottish newspaper The Scotsman, she stated that it "seems unfair to have to rush these songs that were still coming and not allow them to be the best songs they could be.
 It was just two weeks' difference, but it made for an even better record".
 On December 16, BET's 106 & Park hosted a two-hour special titled 106 & Keys, which consisted of a countdown of Keys' videos and a live performance.